This article was published at Dynamic Business.

 - Pay all business expenses out of your business account.
 If you don’t have sufficient funds in your business account, transfer private funds into your business account before paying for the expense.

 - Collect, or ideally capture, any receipts paid for by cash.
-You can do this by using a smart phone app called Receipt Bank, which allows you to take a photo and submit it with only three taps.
-Receipt Bank can then digitally process the expense for you so that it can be pushed into your accounting software data file.
+You can do this by using a smart phone app called Dext, which allows you to take a photo and submit it with only three taps.
+Dext can then digitally process the expense for you so that it can be pushed into your accounting software data file.

 Don’t forget that even if you are paying for all of your expenses using your company bank account, you still need to have an invoice to justify the expense (income tax deduction) in case you’re ever audited.
 Order confirmations, statements and the like are not invoices, so make sure that every time you pay for something that you ideally have already received a copy of the invoice.